dlstrong/github-training-brain-dumps/github_directions.md

 ### Connect you account

 Upon first opening it, Windows versions will go ahead and prompt you to log in.

-Unsure if macs do.

-TODO:  this needs to be tested on a fresh install,
+(Do Macs?
+Not sure.)

 Directions for logging in from the regular GUI: